CaptainPixels/webClass/README.md

 JS:<br>
 webClass/static/webClass/project-x/js<br>

-note: project-0 files are base files/templates so that the api can quicly generate new projects
+note: project-0 files are base files/templates so that the api can quickly generate new projects